 - Apply before

-DisciplinesMechanical Engineering Management, Organisation & Leadership Automotive Engineering View 71 other Masters in Management, Organisation & Leadership in Germany
+DisciplinesMechanical Engineering Management, Organisation & Leadership Automotive Engineering View 11 other Bachelors in Mechanical Engineering in Germany

 We are not aware of any academic requirements for this programme.

 Our admission requirements and documents are aimed at identifying those areas of your academic and personal profile that make you unique, and to make sure that you are the right fit for Carl Benz School of Engineering.

 - High School Degree (e.g. IB, GCE A-level, US High School Diploma, German Abitur or others!)

 - Excellent Grades in Mathematics & Physics - if students did not take Physics in grade 11 or 12, the SAT Physics Subject Test is required.

 - SAT* (Math & Evidence-Based Reading & Writing; at least 1.200 points)